Mapbox is a versatile mapping platform that allows developers to create customizable and interactive maps for a wide range of applications.

 Each chapter is a location.
 The interactive storytelling map pans and zooms with an immersive feeling like you’re inside the story.

 This is key to the growth of Mapbox.
 It’s how you can do so much in Mapbox.
-It has everything from logistics, routing, to simple geocoding processes.
+It has everything from logistics and routing to simple geocoding processes.
 Solutions drive integration.

 What is the architecture of Mapbox?

-MBTiles is the backbone for storing tilesets.
-Mapbox’s four types of maps are its Streets, Terrain, Traffic, and Satellite maps.
+MBTiles are the backbone for storing tilesets.
+Mapbox’s four types of maps are Streets, Terrain, Traffic, and Satellite maps.

 Mapbox Studio is an interface that assists you in customizing your own map styles that you can export to tilesets.

 But if you fully want to experience Mapbox, it’s all about the Mapbox API.
-By using APIs, developers programmatically access Mapbox tools and services into their projects
+By using APIs, developers programmatically access Mapbox tools and services in their projects

 Who uses it?